A Decade Marked By Outrage Over Drug Prices

 "These things have an expiration date," Connecture DRx's Yocum says.
 "So they have to be replaced on a regular basis, even if they are never used."

-And EpiPen wasn't new, after all.
+And the EpiPen wasn't new, after all.
 The product was approved in 1987.
 But Mylan had a virtual monopoly on it.
-In spring of 2016, the FDA had rejected two applications from other firms that wanted to make generic versions.
+In the spring of 2016, the FDA had rejected two applications from other firms that wanted to make generic versions.

 State and federal lawmakers took notice.
 For years, they had been passing laws that pushed for schools and other public places to have EpiPens on hand.

-"My office has been contacted by dozens of concerned Connecticut residents, families, school nurses and first responders who urgently require your lifesaving product but fear that its skyrocketing price has put it out of reach," Sen. Richard Blumenthal, D-Conn., wrote to Mylan's CEO at the time.
+"My office has been contacted by dozens of concerned Connecticut residents, families, school nurses, and first responders who urgently require your life-saving product but fear that its skyrocketing price has put it out of reach," Sen. Richard Blumenthal, D-Conn., wrote to Mylan's CEO at the time.
 He demanded that the company lower its price.

 It did.
 Well, sort of.
 Mylan started offering its own generic at half the price in December 2016 and left the price of its brand-name product where it was.
 Mylan's new version is called an authorized generic.
 These are usually introduced to undercut competition from other companies' generics — and eat into some of the competitors' profits.